Can Sciatica Cause Knee Pain? (A real pain in the...knees?)

 2. Ice and heat

-Applying ice or heat to the affected area can help to reduce inflammation and pain.
+Applying ice or heat to the affected area to treat sciatica can help to reduce inflammation and pain.
 You should use ice for 20 minutes several times a day.
 Heat can be used for 15-20 minutes at a time, several times a day.

 4. Massage

 Massage can help relax the muscles and relieve pain.
-You can see a massage therapist or use a self-massage tool such as a foam roller or tennis ball.
+You can see a massage therapist or use a physical therapy self-massage tool such as a foam roller or tennis ball.

 5. Acupuncture